edgexfoundry/device-onvif-camera/doc/auto-discovery.md

     ```

 2. The Onvif camera responds the Hello message according to the Probe message
-   - The Hello message from HIKVISION:
+    > The Hello message from HIKVISION
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <env:Envelope